creature-time/docs/docs/avatar-base-guidelines.md

 | Toes | Toes\_R |

 ##### Head

+> [!IMPORTANT]
+> Do NOT use Jaw.
+The Jaw animations will be overridden by animations using humanoid avatars.

 | Humanoid Bone | Armature Bone Name |
 | :---- | :---- |